Dudley Taft: Sweet Water

-Sweet Water, founded in 1990, released its first Record Sweet Water in 1993.
-The album was produced by Don Gilmore and mixed by Tim Palmer.
-The band toured behind the album opening up for Winger, Candlebox and Alice in Chains.
-The accompanying music video for the Head Down single was played on MTV’s 120 Minutes and was added to regular rotation on M2.
-The band’s music has been used on television in episodes of MTV’s “Daria”, “Amongst Friends” and “Road Rules”, among others.
-A second record was recorded in 1995, produced and mixed by Dave Jerden.
-Taft left the band during the 1995 sessions.
-Sweet Water was dropped later that year by record label East West/Elektra.
+Sweet Water was initially known as SGM in the 1980s.
+The band changed their name to Sweet Water in 1990 upon adding Taft to the lineup as second guitarist.
+The band's first album under the Sweet Water name, Ter, was released in 1992 on an independent label (New Rage Records).
+Sweet Water then signed to Atlantic Records, followed by the release of Sweet Water in 1993.
+The band toured behind the album opening up for Winger, Candlebox, and Alice in Chains.
+The accompanying music video for the "Head Down" single was played on MTV's 120 Minutes and was added to regular rotation on M2.
+After shifting to EastWest Records, Sweet Water released the album Superfriends in 1995.
+It was produced and mixed by Dave Jerden.
+Taft left the band during the album's recording sessions; however, the band was dropped later that year by EastWest Records.
+Overall, during Taft's time in Sweet Water, the band's music appeared in MTV's Daria, Amongst Friends, Road Rules, among others.

 Second Coming

 In 1995 Taft joined Travis Bracht, Johnny Bacolas and James Bergstrom to form Second Coming.
 Starting out as a cover band called “FTA”, they wrote songs throughout 1996 and played them live at their gigs.
 By 1997, they started playing the Seattle area under the name Second Coming.
 Later that year, the band signed a six record deal with Gary Gersch, then the president of Capitol Records.
 Their self-titled release resulted in two Rock Radio hits that both went to #16 and #11 on the Billboard Mainstream Rock Charts in 1997 and 1998.
 In 1998 and 1999 the band toured with VAST, Fuel, Candlebox and Monster Magnet.